-Gerard Poortinga, DC has practiced nutrition and applied kinesiology as a chiropractic physician for 35 years.
-He focuses on improvement of functional. health, with relief of symptoms and maintenance of cognitive function being particularly important.
+Gerard Poortinga D.C. has practiced nutrition and applied kinesiology as a chiropractic physician for 40 years.

 He received a BA in English from Hope College, taught public school fourth grade for two years while doing graduate work in education, then worked three years in Chicago as a commercial casualty underwriter for the Insurance Company of North America.

-For eighteen months, he attended the weekly healing class of Dora Kuntz, President of the Theosophical Society and founder of Therapeutic Touch.
+Gerard was strongly influenced by his eighteen months attendance of the weekly healing class of Dora Kuntz, President of the Theosophical Society and founder of Therapeutic Touch.

-He entered the National College of Chiropractic in 1972, first receiving a BS (North Central Accr.) in Human Studies, and the degree Doctor of Chiropractic in 1979.
+He entered the National College of Chiropractic in 1972, receiving first a BS in Human Studies, and the degree Doctor of Chiropractic in 1979.
 His was awarded certificates including Clinical Laboratory Diagnosis, Physiological Therapeutics, and Meridian Therapy Acupuncture.

 He was a student member of the research committee of National College, after which he was the staff member of the Journal of Manipulative and Physiological Therapeutics during its founding year, when it received Index Medicus inclusion.